Abdee445/alx-system_engineering-devops/0x00-shell_basics/README.md

-executable file with script that prints the absolute path name of the current working directory
+executable file with script that prints the absolute path name of the current working directory... well, i figured ill just include some other executable files within this directory.
+This should be fun!